pks5/machineblocks/docs/01_system.md

 Each Block File is a self-contained `.scad` file that is directly executable in OpenSCAD.
 It contains a Block Module definition, customizer variables for interactive parameter control, and the module call with config propagation.
 When imported via `use <file.scad>`, only the module definition is loaded.

 For the complete Block File structure, customizer syntax, config handling, and module patterns, see `03_patterns_and_examples.md`.

+### Block File Natures

+Block Files fall into two categories based on their purpose:

+**Content Block Files** produce 3D-printable blocks.
+They are the core product of MachineBlocks — bricks, panels, enclosures, lids, and all other physical blocks.
+Content Block Files are typically authored by humans (with or without AI assistance) and uploaded to the Online Editor.

+**Helper Block Files** serve editor and tooling functions.
+They are typically generated (not hand-authored) and use the same Block File structure and customizer system, but their purpose is not to produce printable blocks.
+Helper types include:

+Preview Helpers — combine multiple Block Parts into a single composite view.
+Used by the Online Editor to render a complete block that consists of several parts.
+The customizer exposes assembly mode (unassembled/assembled/merged).

+Placement Helpers — provide an interactive 3D interface for positioning a Block Part within a composite block.
+Customizer variables (offset, direction, align) are read back by the editor and stored.
+The active part is visually highlighted; other parts are shown semi-transparent.

+Set Instruction Helpers — render step-by-step assembly instructions for Sets.
+A STEPS array defines the build order.
+Three modes control rendering: `total` (all instances), `step` (cumulative up to current step with highlight), and `instance` (single block).
+The customizer slider controls the current step.

+> Content Block Files are authored.
+Helper Block Files are generated.
+Both follow the same Block File structure.

+### Block Module Classification

+Block Modules are classified along two independent axes:

+**Pattern** (how the module is technically built): Primitive Wrapper, Simple Block, or Composite Block.
+See `03_patterns_and_examples.md` for details.

+**Nature** (what the module's purpose is): Content or Helper.

+These axes are independent — a Helper Block File can use any pattern internally.

 ---